CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     * What is the overflow page?
        An index consists of a non-terminal node and a terminal node, and a terminal node is composed of a set of index key information.
        At this time, one index key information is a pair of a key value and a set of record's OIDs corresponding to the key value.
-       If there are many records with a specific key value, the OIDs of all the records cannot be stored in the terminal node, so they are separated and managed in a separate storage structure, which is called an overflow page.
+       If there are many records with a specific key value, the OIDs of all the records can't be stored in the leaf node, so they are separated and managed in a separate page, which is called an overflow page.
        Also, when even overflow pages are full, new overflow pages are created and these pages are maintained as a linked list.

 .. _alter-index: